ICE: Criminal immigrants freed because of COVID going back to crime

-ICE delivered a pointed I-told-you-so Tuesday to a federal judge who freed more than 250 illegal immigrants from detention because of the coronavirus, revealing that in less than two months, at least six of them already stand accused of more crimes.
+ICE delivered a pointed I-told-you-so Tuesday to a federal judge who freed more than 250 undocumented immigrants from detention because of the coronavirus, revealing that in less than two months, at least six of them already stand accused of more crimes.

-One is accused of battery, while another was arrested for drunken-driving.
-Still another was arrested on an outstanding child sex abuse warrant.
+One is accused of battery, while another was arrested on drunken-driving charges.
+Still another was arrested on an outstanding child sex-abuse warrant.

 Others cut off their ankle bracelets and have disappeared, greatly reducing the chances of U.S. Immigration and Customs Enforcement recapturing them once the pandemic is over and they can be processed and deported.